MRCIEU/python_and_health_ds_training/day-1/syllabus-1.md

 - The conda environment
 - Why do we need a virtual environment
 - The conda package manager
-- Running python script in the command line
-- The ipython REPL
-- The jupyter notebook system
+- The jupyter notebook platform

 **10: 30 – 10: 45 Break**